 7:30 a.m.
 Jalen comes into my bathroom to tell me that he has finished the agreed upon waffle squares, and I tell him to go get dressed for school.

 7:50 a.m.
 Jalen asks me if he can hide behind the couch (same location every single morning) to scare Charmine, our nanny, who arrives at 8 a.m.

 8 a.m.
 Charmine arrives for the day and reviews the “Jalen list” I made the night before, and we discuss any questions she may have.
 I make a “Jalen List” every day.
-It helps keep us organized and helps to keep me sane.
+It helps keep us organised and helps to keep me sane.

 8:05 a.m.
 Charmine makes sure Jalen washes his face, brushes his teeth, and is ready to leave for the day.